PierrickI3/SocialHub/README.md

 ## To do

+* Implement typing activity: https://docs.smooch.io/rest/?javascript#conversation-activity from Facebook to PureCloud (set senderId) - NOT RECEIVING NOTIFICATION FROM SMOOCH (trigger is enabled) - Submitted issue on github: https://github.com/smooch/smooch-core-js/issues/134
 * If smooch conversation id already exists in the conversationsMap array, try to get last agent.
 Need to save last agentUserId.
 Do it from Architect?
+(FRANK)
-* Heroku keepAlive (can't reach serene-ravine-92400.herokuapp.com from within heroku?)
+* Heroku keepAlive (can't connect to serene-ravine-92400.herokuapp.com from within heroku?)
-* Implement typing activity: https://docs.smooch.io/rest/?javascript#conversation-activity from Facebook to PureCloud (set senderId) - NOT RECEIVING NOTIFICATION FROM SMOOCH (trigger is enabled)
 * Age verification from Architect.
 3rd party service or can get from Smooch?
 (FRANK)
 * How to easily support providers other than Smooch?
 Probably need to redesign conversationsMap array